-The Community Development Financial Institution (CDFI) serves as a critical partner to VDACS in grant program administration and implementation in support of VFAIF grant recipients.
-The CDFI will assist grant recipients with business development resources and connect them with financial resources, such as low-interest or no-interest loans, to provide additional sources of funding.
+Locus, a Virginia-based Community Development Financial Institution (CDFI), serves as a critical partner to VDACS in grant program administration and implementation in support of VFAIF grant recipients.
+Locus can assist grant recipients with business development resources and connect them with financial resources, such as low-interest or no-interest loans, to provide additional sources of funding.